Things to Do at University: The Student Bucket List

 Get honest about what you want

 Final year grades determine your degree classification.
-Students who have a return offer often coast on their academic work.
-This is a mistake β conditional offers can be withdrawn for poor results.
+Students who have a return offer often coast academically.
+This is a mistake: conditional offers can be withdrawn for poor results.

 Apply for graduate roles in autumn